 Annapolis

 Thanks to Ms. Mindless, I have now been to the capital of Maryland.
 Shopping in all of the little shops was a real test for my saving skills.
 I told myself I would not buy anymore summer clothes and save all of my money for work clothes and professional staples.
 I really started looking like junk at the end of the last school year.
 I know it may sound silly to spend money on a nice teacher wardrobe, but when I look like junk, I feel like junk.
 Also, as a teacher, I plan incentive systems to get the outcomes I desire.
 I want to feel excited about the new school year and what better incentive to ensure that than lots of back to school shopping?
+One of my favorite things about Annapolis is that the street signs in the main historic part of the city post the year in which the street was built.
+I didn't take any pictures, but I found one online.

 One of the weirdest things about Annapolis was the Pat Sajak Birthing Center.
 He is a creeper and while I love the fact that he has given back in Annapolis, seeing his name on things turns me off.